 Typically speaking, manufacturers love to quote theoretical GPU performance in terms of floating points operations per second (commonly known as FLOPS or Teraflops), as well as Pixel and Texture Rates, for pure marketing purposes.
 While these benchmarks may be used as a rough performance indicator, they should never be wholly relied upon.

 Subsequently, potential buyers should be wary of their desired GPU’s Base and Turbo Frequencies with regards to the Core/Shader and Memory Clocks, i.e., the speeds at which the GPU itself and its built-in VRAM (Video Random Access Memory) operate.
 The total number of transistors, as well as the lithography (Node) and GPU architecture (such as Nvidia Kepler, Pascal, Turing, and Ampere or AMD RDNA 2), are also vital performance indicators.

-That being said, using any stress-test/benchmarking utility can prove fatal for your GPU.
-Thus, users should continuously closely monitor current GPU temperatures and clock speeds as well as artefacts (if present) to prevent overheating damage and potentially long-lasting stability issues.
+That being said, using any stress test/benchmarking utility can prove fatal for your GPU.
+Thus, users should continuously closely monitor current GPU temperatures and clock speeds as well as artifacts (if present) to prevent overheating damage and potentially long-lasting stability issues.

 Thermal Efficiency and Power Consumption

 Increased clock speeds, higher and faster VRAM, combined with a larger Memory Bus, and boosted Memory Bandwidth will ultimately improve performance, but all that comes at the cost of power consumption.
 Normally, a newer architecture, paired with refined lithography (smaller node sizes), will reduce TDPs (Thermal Design Process), i.e., the GPU’s power requirements.
 On the contrary, a bigger Memory Bus will be beneficial as far as pure performance is concerned but will also negatively affect your GPU’s electricity intake.